bitburner-official/bitburner-src/doc/source/netscript/basicfunctions/renamePurchasedServer.rst

-upgradePurchasedServer() Netscript Function
+renamePurchasedServer() Netscript Function
 ===================================

-.. js:function:: upgradePurchasedServer(hostname, ram)
+.. js:function:: renamePurchasedServer(hostname, newName)

-    :RAM cost: 0.25 GB
+    :RAM cost: 2 GB
     :param string hostname: Hostname of the purchased server.
-    :param number ram: Amount of RAM of the purchased server.
-Must be a power of
-        2. Maximum value of :doc:`getPurchasedServerMaxRam<getPurchasedServerMaxRam>`
+    :param string newName: New name for the given server.
-    :returns: ``true`` if the upgrade succeeded.
+    :returns: ``true`` if the renaming was succesful.

     Upgrades the purchased server with the specified hostname to have specified amount of RAM.